vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 tanzu apps workload apply \
   --file config/workload.yaml \
   --namespace <workload-namespace> \
-  --source-image <image-registry> \
   --local-path . \
   --yes \
   --tail
 ```

 Note: change the namespace to where you would like to deploy this workload.
-Also define the (private) image registry you
-are allowed to push the source-image, like: `docker.io/username/repository`.

 ### Visual Studio Code Tanzu Plugin